benjamincrozat/legacy-blog/posts/16-seo-case-study.md

 ### Write a bunch of articles and update them regularly

-I'm not convinced you need to spam Google with dozens of new articles every month to rank (in the beginning, at least).
+I'm not convinced you need to spam Google to rank well.

+It seems like writing and regularly updating a dozen of articles does way more good to your traffic than bombarding them with low-quality crap.

-For now, I have more than 15 articles that I wrote based on popular keywords, and that's perfectly fine.
+For now, I have around 20 articles that I wrote based on popular keywords.

 I update them regularly based on what competitors are doing (competitors are sites near me in the SERPs).